 Changing factors in the environment such as light and temperature also affect how frequently and how much you should water your plant.

 When the soil has almost dried out it is a good sign of your plant needs watering.

-Due to its slow growth rate, the Dracaena compacta does not need a lot of feeding.
+Due to its slow growth rate, Dracaena Janet Craig compacta does not need a lot of feeding.